xtf-cz/xtf/README.md

 Retrieving an instance with this metadata: `Produts.resolve("product");`

+#### Run test cases in separate namespaces using `xtf.openshift.namespace.per.testcase` property
+You can enable running each test case in separate namespace by setting `xtf.openshift.namespace.per.testcase=true`.

+Namespace names follow pattern: "`${xtf.openshift.namespace}`-Test_Case_Name".
+For example for `xtf.openshift.namespace=testnamespace` and test case `org.test.SmokeTest` it will be `testnamespace-SmokeTest`.

+You can limit the length of created namespace by `xtf.openshift.namespace.per.testcase.length.limit` property.
+By default it's `25` chars.
+If limit is breached then test case name in namespace name is hashed to hold the limit.
+So namespace name would like `testnamespace-s623jd6332`

+**Warning - Limitations**

+In case that you're using this feature, consuming test suite must follow those rules to avoid unexpected behaviour when using `cz.xtf.core.openshift.OpenShift` instances:

+* Do not create static `cz.xtf.core.openshift.OpenShift` variable like: `public static final OpenShift openshift = Openshifts.master()` on class level.
+The reason is that during initialization of static instances the test case and corresponsing namespace is not known.
+To avoid unexpected behaviour `RuntimeException` is thrown.
+* Similarly as above do not create `cz.xtf.core.openshift.OpenShift` variables in static blocks or do not initialize other static variables which creates `cz.xtf.core.openshift.OpenShift` instance.

 #### Service Logs Streaming (SLS)
 This feature allows for you to stream the services output while the test is running; this way you can see immediately what is happening inside the cluster.